iljabek/vme64x-core/doc/vme64x_core-ug.md

 There are seven VME IRQ lines but only one interrupt request input.
-For the purpose of configuring which of the seven IRQ lines the VME64x core will drive (in response to a rising edge on the IRQ input), an IRQ Level register has been implemented in the user CSR space.
+For the purpose of configuring which of the seven IRQ lines the VME64x core will drive (in response to a rising edge on the IRQ input), an IRQ Level register is available in the user CSR space.
 The value of this register corresponds to the number of the IRQ line on the VME bus that is to be used (note that on the VME master side priorities are taken into account, IRQ7 having the highest